Competitor Research Tools And What You Need To Monitor

 - Quick Search – Quick Search is perfect for providing an overview of a competitor’s brand (or your brand).
 It does this by allowing you to track conversations about your competition across the web, including mentions of the brand on social media, news sites, forums, blogs, and more.
 You can also use Quick Search to identify a competitor’s audience demographics, such as where they’re located, what gender they are, and more.
 You can track conversations going back 13 months and compare up to five brands at a time.
 Quick Search is available with Talk Walker’s basic package for $9,600 a year.
 Corporate and Enterprise pricing are available on request.

-- BuiltWith – BuiltWith is both a competitive analysis tool as well as a business intelligence tool.
+- BuiltWith – BuiltWith is both a competitive analysis tool and a business intelligence tool.
 Using BuiltWith, you can collect valuable insight into competing brands.
-You can use the tool to collect data on different market segments as well as identify usage trends and information about market shares.
+You can use the tool to collect data on different market segments, as well as identify usage trends and information about market shares.
 BuiltWith can be used for free if you’re looking up individual websites.
 For more extensive use, plans range from $295 to $995 per month.

 To analyze how your competition optimizes their websites, use thesetools: